 I hope this will add to your enjoyment and enhance your tea knowledge because tea is about more than just how it tastes; it’s a sensory experience of sight, smell, touch, sound and taste.
 And tips about how to develop your senses seems like a good place to start.

-Last year at the World Tea Expo in Las Vegas Jason and I registered for Sensory Evaluation of Tea as it was being offered by tea legend Jane Pettigrew.
+Several years ago at the World Tea Expo in Las Vegas, I registered for Sensory Evaluation of Tea as it was being offered by tea legend Jane Pettigrew.
 Her co-presenter and protégé was Victoria Bisogno of El Club Del Te, who is the tea expert for the Spanish speaking community.

 So what was the premise behind Sensory Evaluation of Tea?
 Expressing in words what our senses find.
 And how do we do this?
 By drawing on our experiences and matching it with what we already know.

 Most of the tips in this workshop I learned through tea master training, but it was good to hear a different approach.
 When assessing the dry leaves, we should look for the leaf grade, quantity of buds, balance of leaf size, shape and style, and colour.
 We were encouraged to break the leaves to evaluate the sound – crunchy or not crunchy – because if the leaves are not brittle and crunchy there could be too much water in the leaf; too much moisture means the tea won’t hold its quality.
 And to assess the aroma, we searched for “off notes” or negative descriptors, like stale or damp.